vmikk/goclust/README.md

 - `--includeequal`: This option determines whether distances equal to the specified cutoff should be included in the clustering process.
 By default, this option is set to true (`--includeequal=true`), allowing sequences with pairwise distances exactly equal to the cutoff to be included in the same cluster.
 Setting this option to false (`--includeEqual=false`) changes the clustering to only consider pairwise distances strictly greater than the cutoff value, potentially leading to more, smaller clusters.

 - `--method`: Specifies the clustering method to use.
 Choose `single` for single linkage where a sequence joins a cluster if it is close to any sequence within the cluster, allowing larger clusters with no upper bound on diameter.
 Choose `complete` for complete linkage (equivalent to maximum linkage), where all sequences in a cluster must be within a certain distance threshold from each other, resulting in generally smaller clusters.
 The default setting is `single`.

+## Benchmarks

+### Equivalency of results

+Clustering results obtained with `goclust` closely match those obtained with `usearch -cluster_aggd`, except for the differences in cluster labels.
+The Rand index between the two methods is 1, indicating perfect agreement.